cucrisis/spectator/README.md

 ### Server

-Is the github enterprise server, default to out server look in the URL thats it
+Is the github enterprise server.

 ### Proxy